 Much of the credit for the popularity of our state as a turkey hunting destination goes to the citizens of the state and the Missouri Department of Conservation (MDC).
-Thanks to the dedicated sales tax for conservation, we can offer nearly a million acres of public lands for hunting.
+Thanks to a dedicated sales tax for conservation, we can offer nearly a million acres of public lands for hunting.
 Turkey restoration and extensive habitat management efforts made by MDC, their partner organizations and private landowners over the past decades make for good turkey numbers around the state.

-It’s important to us that you enjoy your time hunting in the Show-Me State and that all the excitement you have comes from bagging a big tom or two.
+It’s important to us that you enjoy your time hunting in the Show-Me State and that all the excitement you experience comes from bagging a big tom or two.
 So please practice safety while you’re in our woods:

-Just a few practical habits and you’ll head home from your adventure with nothing more than memories of a great hunt and hopefully – a great bird.
+Just a few practical habits and you’ll head home from your adventure with nothing more than memories of a great hunt and, hopefully, a great bird.

-If this happens to be your first foray in Missouri turkey hunting, a free MDC hunting certificate is the perfect way to memorialize your first turkey harvest in the Show-Me State.
+And if this happens to be your first foray in Missouri turkey hunting, a free MDC hunting certificate is the perfect way to memorialize your first turkey harvest in the Show-Me State.